jdg689-bit/jdg689-bit/README.md

 Junior Front End Developer
 --------------------------

-I'm a junior front end developer that enjoys building personal projects with React.
+I'm a junior fullstack developer that enjoys building personal projects with React.
 I started learning to code with HTML, CSS, and JavaScript, and I've been hooked ever since!

 *   🌍  I'm based in Brisbane
 *   ✉️  You can contact me at [jdgraaf689@gmail.com](mailto:jdgraaf689@gmail.com)